 Pushing any sleep coaching when a child isn’t ready is like diving into a pool 10-inches deep.
 Disaster.
 You see, when a baby is overtired, his brain stops making the “sleepy happy” hormone melatonin, and starts secreting the “Red Bull for Babies” hormone cortisol instead.

 This gives him a second-wind.
 (Sound familiar?
 Adults do this too!)
 This means he’s going to act wired and energized, but his body and brain is really exhausted.
 The result is more wakeups at night and early wakening (pre-6am).

 Pushing a child to a single nap before he’s ready will mean he’s producing more and more cortisol, leading to a lot of crying and wakeups down the road.

-Test #2: Sleeping All Night Consistently
+One Nap Test #2: Consistently Sleeps All Night

 If your child is not consistently getting 10-11 hours of uninterrupted sleep at night, then it’s not time to transition to one nap.
 You can try, yes, but it’s going to be a disaster.
 (The cortisol thing, remember?)

-Test #3: Wonky Morning Naps
+One Nap Test #3: Wonky Morning Naps

 Use a sleep log for 4-5 days and see if you notice a greater gap between the time you put him down for his morning nap and when he actually sleeps.

 If it’s taking longer and longer for him to fall asleep for that first nap, that’s a good sign that he may be ready to stay awake longer in the morning.

 …or you may notice that the morning nap is shorter.